Good results for table tennis - ExBulletin

 Despite the mandatory health pass delaying recruitment and, for some, the renewal of their license, table tennis has again entered six teams in the championship this year, one in Region 3, two in Division 1 and three in Division 2, making it the most represented club in the division.

-In the senior division, the Barrabans take the top four places in the standings: 1st, Denis Maurin; 2nd, Gal Penot; 3rd Jean-Francois Boudon; 4th, Nicholas Basara.
+In the senior class, the Barrabans take the top four places in the standings: 1st, Denis Maurin; 2nd, Gal Penot; 3rd Jean-François Boudon; 4th, Nicholas Basara.
 In senior women Sophie Julien is 1st and in youth Stacy Trocellier finishes 1st and Jrmy Touzet and Noa Dalle 1st and 2nd respectively.

 Free Midi correspondent: 04 66 31 13 10